zereight/seamless-agent/README.md

 ### Recommended System Prompt

-To ensure the AI always asks for your confirmation before completing tasks, add the following to your custom instructions or system prompt:
+To ensure the AI always asks for your confirmation before completing tasks, add the a custom rule similar to the following:

 ```
-Always use the ask_user tool before completing any task to confirm with the user that the request was fulfilled correctly.
+# Ground rules NEVER BREAK IT, NO EXCEPTIONS
+- When never you have a question, or a decision to make, always ask the user through the tool `mcp_ask_user `
+- Never stop a task without permission from the tool `mcp_ask_user`
 ```

-You can add this in VS Code by going to:

-- **Settings** → Search for `github.copilot.chat.codeGeneration.instructions`
-- Or add to your `.github/copilot-instructions.md` file in your project
+You can add this in Antigravity by opening the `Agent Option` the `Agent` panel and clicking in the option `Customizations`.
+Then you add a new `Rule` for general use or `Workflow` or specifics workflows.

+Note that Antigravity workflow already creates `Walkthroughs` and `Planing` documents where you can refine the task.
+If you intent is to change this behavior you can try explicitly explain it to the agent.

 ## Requirements

-- VS Code 1.106.1 or higher (or Antigravity IDE)
+- Antigravity 1.104.0 or higher
-- GitHub Copilot Chat extension (for VS Code)
 - **Node.js** (required for MCP server integration with Antigravity)

 ## Antigravity MCP Integration